Carlson-JLQ/CheckerWriter/README.md

 # AutoChecker

-AutoChecker is a tool to automatically generate checker for static analyzers supported by LLM with textual description and test suite inputted.
+AutoChecker is a tool that automatically generates Java checkers for code checking tools with the support of LLM, taking rule text descriptions and rule test cases as input.

 **Overview**:
 ![Overview](overview.png)